Carpel Tunnel Syndrome – Runner’s 10K Threshold

 11. Use of tens machine-it helps in easing pain associated with CTS.

-breathe without closing in air.
-Bad posture makes it harder to breathe well as the ribs are restricted.
+breathe without closing in the air.
+Bad posture makes it harder to breathe as well as the ribs are restricted.
 Yoga helps you correct bad posture, helps to adjust your alignment, helps you focus on your breathing and helps deal with stress which could make CTS worse.
-There are particular yoga exercises that helps stretch your joints in the upper body.
+There are particular yoga exercises that help stretch your joints in the upper body.
 There are a couple of yoga exercises that work well for people with CTS;

 I. WARRIOR II POSE– the exercises steps are illustrated below.

 Step 1: standing at a mountain pose, exhale, keep your feet at 3 to 4 feet apart, with your arms parallel to the floor, reach them to the sides, shoulder blades, palms down

 Step 2: turn both your feet out at an angle of about 90 degrees until the heels slightly touch each other.
 Turn your left thigh outward so that the kneecap is in line with the ankle on the right foot.